 I went to Dubai with iQOO to test iQOO 13’s camera and this device clicked some beautiful pictures.
 These pictures have the right amount of light, colours, and details, and the bokeh effect is also decent.

 However, when I came back to Delhi, I realised one thing, even an affordable smartphone can capture great pictures in a good atmosphere and good light like I saw in Dubai.
 However, Delhi as we all know has become a gas chamber, and we constantly have this yellow hue in the atmosphere.
-The pictures I clicked in India look quite washed off, which I will be showing in my review on December 3.
+The pictures I clicked in India look a bit washed off, which I will be showing in my review on December 3.

 Moving to portrait shots, if you have patience, you can click good portrait shots with the iQOO 13 or should I say it clicks easy portraits better for e.g. with a single subject.
 But, I expected more from this device.